GOOD MORNING, ANGEL(S)

 By waking up early enough, and with intention, our mornings can become *our* time & *our* space to mindfully connect with the day and to our self.
 A structured morning practice can include the following benefits: improvement in mood, increased energy throughout the day, enhanced digestion, increased productivity, a more focused and centered mind, heightened awareness and ability to focus, less mental fog or heaviness, lowered stress levels.

 Sooo… what goes into this supposed morning ritual?

 First, take a second or two and notice what’s it like for you in those first few minutes when you open your eyes?
 What about in those first hours (or maybe minutes?) before you step out the door?
 Are you rushing or are you easing into your day?
 Do you feel like you’re racing against the clock or do you have enough time to do all that you need to do?

 There’s several suggested components that I work with my clients on intertwining into their morning and that I work on practicing myself.
-Much of what’s listed below, in some sort of intentional order, are overarching recommendations as well as detailed suggestions that fall under the general guidelines .
+Much of what’s listed below—in some sort of intentional order—are overarching recommendations but also slightly more detailed suggestions that fall within the general guidelines .